aws-samples/sessions-with-aws-sam/http-api-direct-integration/README.md

 # HTTP API direct integration example

 This template demonstrates using the new HTTP APIs direct integration to an Amazon SQS queue.
+The following resources are built:
+* SQS Queue
+* HTTP API
+* IAM Role for HTTP API

+The *api.yaml* file contains the OpenAPI definition for the direct integration.

 ### Deployement
 From this folder run: